-The ratio of total floor area ratio shall not exceed the percentages shown in the following table:
+The ratio of total floor area for all accessory buildings shall not exceed the percentages shown in the following table:

-RF

 MAXIMUM ACCESSORY BUILDING FAR

 LOT SIZE FLOOR AREA RATIO

-0-43,560 sq ft 10%

-2000 sq foot max.
+Under I acre 10% (2,000 SF maximum)

-Over 1 acre 8%
+Over I acre 8%

-- Accessory structures cannot exceed 80% of the main building floor area. - Attached garages and other attached, enclosed accessory buildings shall be counted toward the total accessory building floor area as well as part of the main building floor area notwithstanding the minimized visibility garage provisions in Section 17.12.040(C).
+- Accessory structures shall not exceed 80% of the main building floor area. - Attached garages shall be counted toward the total accessory building floor area as well as part of the main building notwithstanding the minimized visible garage provisions in Section 17.12.040(C).